Steelers not getting ahead of themselves against 0-8 Lions - WHIZ News

+PITTSBURGH (AP) — Ben Roethlisberger’s absence from Sunday’s game against Detroit could be a tonic for what ails the winless Lions.

+The Steelers announced Saturday that Roethlisberger had been placed on the reserve/COVID-19 list and would miss the game.
+Mason Rudolph is expected to start at quarterback.

-Sure, the Pittsburgh Steelers have won four straight to recover from a 1-3 start and find themselves in the mix in the unpredictable AFC North.
-But that doesn’t mean their longtime quarterback thinks his team is any good.
+The Steelers (5-3) have won four straight to recover from a 1-3 start and find themselves in the mix in the unpredictable AFC North.
+That doesn’t mean their longtime quarterback, who spoke earlier in the week thinks his team is any good.
 Or at least good enough to meet the standard he has played a pivotal part in helping set during his 18 years on the job.

-So no, Roethlisberger and the Steelers (5-3) aren’t taking anything for granted when winless Detroit (0-8) visits Heinz Field on Sunday.

 “We’ve got a winning record, but if you ask most of the guys, I think, in this building would tell you we’ve got a long way to go,” Roethlisberger said.